-Raul Garcia's last-gasp goal at the Santiago Bernabeu on Tuesday had put Atletico into a strong position, though it required a first home win against Real since June 1999 to secure the first trophy of Spain's season.
+Raul Garcia's last-gasp goal at the Santiago Bernabeu on Tuesday had put Atletico into a strong position, though they required a first home win over Real since June 1999 to secure the first trophy of Spain's season.

 The home side got off to a dream start at the Vicente Calderon on Friday, with Mandzukic opening his account for the club with the Supercopa's quickest ever goal, coming just 81 seconds into the contest.

 A typically ill-tempered clash saw a raging Diego Simeone dismissed from the touchline only 26 minutes in.

 Cristiano Ronaldo appeared despite picking up an injury in the first leg, but the Portuguese's presence could not inspire Real back into the match, and Luka Modric's late sending off summed up their frustrations.

 For Atletico, the triumph brings the fifth trophy of Simeone's reign and makes up for last season's Supercopa loss to Barcelona.